 Located on the scenic Connecticut River, the Northampton Airport (7B2) has a 3365′ runway with a 24-hour self-service 100 LL fuel stop, full-service flight school, airplane rentals, certified maintenance department and FBO office.

 Mike’s Maze is more than a corn maze…it’s a thematic immersive experience for all ages!
 Visitors to Mike’s Maze will encounter activities, games, and amusements to entertain the entire family.
 Located on a working farm at the foot of Mount Sugarloaf, visitors enjoy gorgeous views of the New England foliage.
-Every year we concoct a brand new maze, along with themed games that will challenge you to solve puzzles and problems, and lead you on your exploration through the corn!
+Every year we concoct a brand-new maze, along with themed games that will challenge you to solve puzzles and problems and lead you on your exploration through the corn!
 Be prepared to laugh and learn as you wander the 8-acre maze, encountering installations and trivia at every turn!
 While you’re here, you can take part in our many Attractions; ride on a horse drawn wagon, fire the mighty potato cannons, pick out your own Halloween pumpkin, and stay for lunch at the Corn Cafe, serving farm fresh food all day.

-Our brewery is located on Hope Street; we bake our own desserts; and our bar and kitchen menu has a variety of meals and appetizers that we hope will satisfy you.
+Our brewery is located on Hope Street; we bake our own desserts; and our bar and kitchen menu have a variety of meals and appetizers that we hope will satisfy you.
 Whenever possible we serve organic foods supplied by local growers and producers.
 Our dishes are oriented around seasonal New England fruits and vegetables supplied by local farmers.
 Come visit one of Greenfield's favorite hangouts.

 Upinngil is a small diverse family farm, located in the fertile Connecticut River Valley.
 Our mission is to provide sustainably grown, wholesome food for our local community.
 Our farm is open 8am-7pm every day of the year.
 Visitors are encouraged to walk out back to visit the animals or enjoy a picnic and the view from the top of the hill.
 We sell raw milk and farmstead cheeses from our small herd of grass-fed Ayrshire Cattle.
-Also our own whole grain flours and baked goods, fruits, vegetables, and lots of other local grocery items and snacks.
+Also, our own whole grain flours and baked goods, fruits, vegetables, and lots of other local grocery items and snacks.
 PYO crops include strawberries, raspberries, snap peas, and flowers.

 Franklin County Pride is a volunteer-run, community organization that works toward inclusivity, equality, and raising awareness of LGBTQIA+ issues in Franklin County.
 We achieve this through activities that directly support the needs of LGBTQIA+ people in Franklin County, including an annual Franklin County Pride March & Rally that fosters a sense of community among LGBTQIA+ residents, amplifies our voices, celebrates our differences, and raises awareness about issues impacting our communities — particularly LGBTQIA+ youth, seniors, people of color, indigenous people, trans people, and undocumented people — and their families.